CIDAK/2025-nasa-space-apps-challenge/docs/story/STORY.md

 # Important pointers

 - when a user comes close to something, a popup dialog will appear for them to read.
 - optional language layers, use a translator.
-(Brazil, Sigapore, United Kingdom)
+(Brazil, Singapore, United Kingdom)
 - beginning, middle and end